espressif/esp-idf/docs/en/get-started/windows-setup.rst

 Next Steps
 ==========

 If the ESP-IDF Tools Installer has finished successfully, then the development environment setup is complete.
-Proceed directly to :ref:`get-started-start-project-cmake`.
+Proceed directly to :ref:`get-started-start-project`.

 Related Documents
 =================